 Expand and enable “missing middle” transit supportive housing options in the Sugarbush South neighbourhood, near the City’s post secondary institutions and public transit.

 Sugarbush South was initially developed as a suburban community from the 1950s to the 1960s.
 With the development and continued growth of the post-secondary institutions, there has been significant pressure on the City’s near-campus neighbourhoods to accommodate students, staff and faculty.
-This has resulted in intensification in near-campus nodes and corridors, such as on the periphery of the neighbourhood (north side of Cardill Crescent and east of Holly Street), as well as the conversion of single detached dwellings into multi-unit dwellings.
+This has resulted in intensification near the campus and its corridors, such as the north side of Cardill Crescent and east of Holly Street, as well as the conversion of single detached dwellings into multi-unit dwellings.

 Key actions: